sawnaytharpoe02/sawnaytharpoe02/README.md

       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 👨‍💻 Exploring new technologies and immersing myself in React.js to build complex and dynamic user interfaces with ease.
 - 📝 Studying fullstack development
-- 💻 Recently taken up Node.js to enhance my backend programming abilities
+- 💻 Recently taken up Node.js to enhance my backend programming <br> abilities
 - 👯 We can connect to play some online games such as mobile legends 🎮
 - 💼 All of my projects are available at https://codepen.io/duralumin02
 - ⚡ Fun fact: friendly & take pleasure in coding and have a strong affection for coffee ☕